Chiether/ludicrousby/README.md

 ------------
 Cheer! please contributing your idea, code, weeding.

-My first language are Japanese. maybe I have a little wrong grammer.
+My first language are Japanese. maybe I have a little trouble(wrong grammer, etc...).

 But..
 We have no fear! because we are perfectly Alphan-citizen.

 Lets say: HAPPINESS IS MANDATORY!

 ### post your idea
 create new issues.